pantheon-systems/documentation/source/docs/articles/sites/create/choosing-start-state.md

 ## Start with Core
 ![Core Startup Options](/docs/assets/images/core-startup.png)

-Starting with core gives you a blank site with the code pulled from the [Pantheon repository on github](https://github.com/pantheon-systems).
+Starting with core gives you a blank site with the code pulled from the [Pantheon repository on GitHub](https://github.com/pantheon-systems).
 It's up to you to build from there.

-This is useful if you are starting a new project, or if you have sophisticated git-use case such as a site-build that uses drush_make or the desire to import an existing git project to preserve its history. see the advanced import instructions for more in those use-cases.
+This is useful if you are starting a new project, or if you have sophisticated Git use case such as a site-build that uses drush_make or the desire to import an existing Git project to preserve its history.
+See the advanced import instructions for more in those use cases.

 We base our repository on the canonical source from drupal.org, and then extend it with [Pressflow](http://pressflow.org/) modifications and additional features to take advantage of the Pantheon runtime environment.
 The WordPress repository includes platform integration plugins and a pre-configured wp-config.php.